ItsPranavz/stress-me-out/README.md

 # Stress-Me-Out

 A discord bot which helps in maintaining assignment deadlines and upcoming quizzes.
 Users can also subscribe to our reminder system to get a notification 2 hours before the submission.
 A daily reminder is also sent at 10 am.
-Admins of the server can assign supserusers who can add/modify/delete reminders.
+Admins of the server can assign superusers who can add/modify/delete reminders.
 Users can see reminders on slash command and can subscribe to reminders.